-Looking for an interesting Spring 2023 course to add to your schedule?
+Looking for an interesting Spring 2024 course to add to your schedule?

 Check out the courses below offered through the School of Management and Labor Relations!
-Open to all undergraduate students, no pre-requisites.
+Open to all undergraduate students, no prerequisites.

 Human Resource Management (533)